facebookresearch/home-robot/README.md

 mamba env update -f src/home_robot_hw/environment.yml
 ```

-This should install pytorch; if you run into trouble, you may need to edit the installation to make sure you have the right CUDA version.
+These should install pytorch; if you run into trouble, you may need to edit the installation to make sure you have the right CUDA version.
 See the [pytorch install notes](docs/install_pytorch.md) for more.

 Optionally, setup a [catkin workspace](docs/catkin.md) to use improved ROS visualizations.